What is art therapy

 HOW ARE CREDENTIALS APPROVED AND MAINTAINED

-The Art Therapy Credentials Board, Inc., (ATCB) the credentialing body for the profession of art therapy, confers and administers professional credentials to art therapy practitioners upon achieving a master’s degree in art therapy.
+Art Therapists can also receive national credentials in art therapy.
+The Art Therapy Credentials Board, Inc. (ATCB), the credentialing body for the profession of art therapy, confers and administers professional credentials to art therapy practitioners upon achieving a master’s degree in art therapy.
 ATCB’s mission is “to protect the public by promoting the competent and ethical practice of art therapy through the credentialing of art therapy professionals.”
 Those who hold ATCB credentials are required to adhere to the ATCB Code of Professional Practice.

 HOW DO I BECOME AN ART THERAPIST